lambdastack/lambdastack/README.md

 > Ubuntu has released an updated LTS version - 20.04.03.
 Testing is in place for this release and once certified, it will become the default standard.
 Upgrading to this release is documented by Ubuntu but we will have an upgrade option here as well.

+## Documentation

+LambdaStack full documentation can be found at https://www.lambdastackio.com!
+Feel free to contribute to the documentation (website - https://github.com/lambdastack/website) or LambdaStack itself (here - https://github.com/lambdastack/lambdastack)

 ## Overview

 LambdaStack at its core is a full automation of Kubernetes and Docker plus additional builtin services/components like: